nltp-ashes/Nanosuit/README.md

 - When the player (or an NPC) dies wearing the suit, they will be vaporized, leaving no body behind
 - When NPCs get vaporized alive, they enter a special animation

-Miscellaneous :
-- The Nanosuit voice-lines are available in English, French and Russian, depending on the game language
-- The addon features an MCM menu, allowing you to change some settings on the fly

 ---

 ### REQUIREMENTS